Ready to hit the road? These 8 bags are perfect for weekend getaways, road trips, and summer adventures

 L.L.
 Bean’s waxed canvas duffle is designed to combat the elements.
 And let’s be honest, it looks even better with time.
 At 22.5 inches, it’s an ideal size for a few days on the go, even if “on the go” means heading off into the wilderness.

 Despite its puffed quilted exterior, MZ Wallace’s classic Metro Tote won’t add bulk, but can still hold an outrageous amount of things.
 The Medium tote is perfect for weekend getaways, but also for gym, work, or an impromptu farmers market visit.
-The brand’s eco ethos—it vows to be entirely carbon neutral by the end of the year—is an added bonus.
+The brand’s eco ethos—it vows to be entirely carbon neutral in its owned operations by the end of the year—is an added bonus.

 We looked to Dagne Dover, makers of functional, aesthetic bags, for a travel tote that is unique and prepared to tackle pretty much anything.
 The Landon Carryall is available in five sizes—from a super-cute 9-inch crossbody to a 42L duffel—and a rotating batch of premium seasonal and classic neoprene colors.